 Why Are Execution Speeds Critical For Forex Trading?

 Forex trading success often comes down to acting fast on currency markets and getting the price you want.
 While small delays in trading speed may not impact you most of the day, during key events such as reserve bank announcements and economic news there can be huge fluctuations.
 The graph below shows such an occasion during which you may not be able to get the price you want (especially if you have a slow trading platforms Australia).
 This is termed as ‘slippage’ and can lead to large losses for Australian forex traders.

 Fast execution speeds comes down to the forex broker you use.
 These are a set of brokers that use a dealing desk which means you don’t trade directly with liquidity provides which can delay execution speeds.
 Then there are ECN providers such as Pepperstone and IC Markets where you trade directly with other providers and offer the fastest speeds.

-Other factors that impact execution speeds are is the forex broker server location and connection type over long distances.
-Many providers use the equinix servers in New York that are close to Wall Street and have state of the art infrastructure.
+Other factors that impact execution speeds are is the forex brokers server location and connection type over long distances.
+Many providers use the equinix servers in New York that are close to to forex markets usch as Wall Street and have state of the art infrastructure.
 Brokers like Pepperstone also use Fibre Optic connections from Australia to USA to speed up the latency times impacted by the large distances between Australia and the most popular currency markets.